-When security is enabled, the RAM is considered a secure memory resource and is not accessible through BDM or through code executing from non-secure memory.
-See Section 4.6, "Security", for a detailed description of the security feature.
+When security is enabled, the RAM is considered a secure memory resource and is not accessible through BDM or code executing from non-secure memory.
+See Section 4.6.9, "Security", for a detailed description of the security feature.

-4.5 FLASH
+4.6 FLASH and EEPROM

-The FLASH memory is intended primarily for program storage.
-In-circuit programming allows the operating program to be loaded into the FLASH memory after final assembly of the application product.
-It is possible to program the entire array through the single-wire background debug interface.
-Because no special voltages are needed for FLASH erase and programming operations, in-application programming is also possible through other software-controlled communication paths.
-For a more detailed discussion of in-circuit and in-application programming, refer to the HCS08 Family Reference Manual, Volume I, Freescale Semiconductor document order number HCS08RMv1/D.
+MC9S08DZ128 Series devices include FLASH and EEPROM memory intended primarily for program and data storage.
+In-circuit programming allows the operating program and data to be loaded into FLASH and EEPROM, respectively, after final assembly of the application product.
+It is possible to program the arrays through the single-wire background debug interface.
+Because no special voltages are needed for erase and programming operations, in-application programming is also possible through other software-controlled communication paths.
+For a more detailed discussion of in-circuit and in-application programming, refer to the HCS08 Family Reference Manual, Volume I, Freescale Semiconductor document order number HCS08RMv1.

-Features of the FLASH memory include:
+Features of the FLASH and EEPROM memory include:

-- FLASH size - MC9S08SH8: 8,192 bytes (16 pages of 512 bytes each) - MC9S08SH4: 4,096 bytes (8 pages of 512 bytes each) - Single power supply program and erase - Command interface for fast program and erase operation - Up to 100,000 program/erase cycles at typical voltage and temperature - Flexible block protection - Security feature for FLASH and RAM - Auto power-down for low-frequency read accesses
+- Up to 128K of FLASH and up to 2K of EEPROM (see Table 1-1 for exact array sizes) - FLASH sector size: 512 bytes - EEPROM sector size: selectable 4-byte or 8-byte sector mapping operation - Single power supply program and erase - Command interface for fast program and erase operation - Up to 100,000 program/erase cycles at typical voltage and temperature - Flexible block protection - Security feature for FLASH, EEPROM, and RAM - Burst programming capability - Sector erase abort

-4.5.2 Program and Erase Times
+4.6.2 Program and Erase Times

-Before any program or erase command can be accepted, the FLASH clock divider register (FCDIV) must be written to set the internal clock for the FLASH module to a frequency ( $f{FCLK}$ ) between 150 kHz and 200 kHz (see Section 4.7.1, "FLASH Clock Divider Register (FCDIV)").
-This register can be written only once, so normally this write is done during reset initialization.
-FCDIV cannot be written if the access error flag, FACCERR in FSTAT, is set.
+Before any program or erase command can be accepted, the FLASH and EEPROM clock divider register (FCDIV) must be written to set the internal clock for the FLASH and EEPROM module to a frequency ( $f{FCLK}$ ) between 150 kHz and 200 kHz (see Section 4.6.11.1, "FLASH and EEPROM Clock Divider Register (FCDIV)").
+This register can be written only once, so normally this write is performed during reset initialization.
 The user must ensure that FACCERR is not set before writing to the FCDIV register.
 One period of the resulting clock ( $1/f{FCLK}$ ) is used by the command processor to time program and erase pulses.
-An integer number of these timing pulses are used by the command processor to complete a program or erase command.
+An integer number of these timing pulses is used by the command processor to complete a program or erase command.